ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 :::

-1. Copy the data linked in Table GUAC into separate spreadsheet.
+1. Copy the data linked in Table 2 into separate spreadsheet.

 2. Take the data points provided, from maximum position to maximum position (the trip from the bumper, up the track and back to the bumper), and make a graph of position vs. time.